Roof vents are becoming more and more important for modern day houses.

 Dry ridge vents aren’t really designed to be used as vents alone.
 They are more of an exit point than a source of ventilation.

-They can be used in combination with other forms of lower level ventilation such as eaves vents or soffit vents, fascia vents, or roof ventilation tiles.
+They can be used in combination with other forms of lower-level roof ventilation such as eaves vents or soffit vents, fascia vents, or roof ventilation tiles.

 Cost per unit: £40 - £60